shawnoden/angular-lthw/ex2.md

 ## What You Should See

-You should see a heading 'Hello Angular!' and the current date and time on the screen.
+You should see a heading 'Hello Angular!' on the screen.

 ## What's Going On

-In this exercise we've given our application the name `controllerExample`.
+In the HTML we've given our application the name `app`.

-We've also created a `<div>` and attached it to a **controller**.

-Controllers are used to set up the **Angular Scope**.
-That's the `$scope` variable you see in the code.
-Anything you put into `$scope` becomes accessible within the corresponding controller in the HTML, in this example it means the `name` variable and the `getTime()` function.
+In the JavaScript we've created an Angular **module** with the same name.

+We pass a function to the app's `run()` method.
+This function is called a **run block**.

+Run blocks are used to kick start an application and you can have as many of them as you need.

+Run blocks are passed a global **scope** object named `$rootScope`.
+Anything you place in the global scope becomes available for use in your application.

 ## Study Drills